 According to conventional wisdom, and with no shortage of corroborating statistics, attention spans are shrinking — down from 12 seconds in 2000 to 8 seconds in 2015.
 That’s barely enough time to finish this paragraph.

-It’s a trend that’s caused quite a bit of concern, especially amongst those responsible for employee training and development.
+It’s a trend that’s caused quite a bit of concern, especially among those responsible for employee training and development.
 It’s not hard to see the challenge: in the modern knowledge economy, where seemingly every task and function involves specialized expertise, how can companies deliver increasingly complex instructional information to an audience with an ever-shortening attention span?

 By now, most everyone in Learning & Development has heard the calls to shrink the length of their emails, manuals, videos, and more in order to maximize employee engagement.
 And in our data-obsessed world, everyone has a theory about how long an email should be, how long a manual should be, and how long a video should be.